 Since people with T1D can’t produce their own insulin, they must administer insulin through injections or an insulin pump to manage blood sugar levels.
 Cardiff University Professor Colin Dayan leads the T1D UK’s network of research centers and explained how insulin is so complicated.
 “It’s a blessing we have it because it keeps people with type 1 diabetes alive—people were dying very quickly 100 years ago.
 But it’s also a curse because it’s so difficult to use—and this is what people with type 1 are facing every day for the rest of their lives.”

-Scientists believe immunotherapies would benefit people with T1D when they are first diagnosed and still have surviving insulin-producing cells.
-Immunotherapies could also be given to people at high risk of T1D, before their insulin-producing cells have been destroyed, to try and stop the condition from developing.
+Scientists believe immune therapies would benefit people with T1D when they are first diagnosed and still have surviving insulin-producing cells.
+Immune therapies could also be given to people at high risk of T1D, before their insulin-producing cells have been destroyed, to try and stop the condition from developing.

-Learn more about what JDRF’s immunotherapy program is doing and get the latest updates by clicking here.
+Learn more about what JDRF’s immune Therapy program is doing and get the latest updates by clicking here.